ArkEcosystem/security-vulnerabilities/sec-vuln-template.md

 ## Number and Title or name of the Security Vulnerability
-The numbers are following the format: CODE-YEAR-NNNN (e.g. ASV-2019-0000 - Template definition).
+The numbers are following the format: CODE-SV-NNN (e.g. CORE-SV-000).
 The code field prefix defines the product to which the security vulnerability applies.
 We support the following CODE prefixes:
 - Core - for Ark Core
 - Dewa - for Desktop Wallet
 - Mowa - for Mobile Wallet
 - Pay - for Ark Pay
-- Depl - for Ark Deployer.
+- Depl - for Ark Deployer

 ## Cause
 Describe the cause of the security vulnerability by explaining the reasons, steps or process on how to reproduce it.